 Nutbourne is the largest of the three Gladwin restaurants – it’s on the site once home to renowned neighbourhood hangout Ransome’s Dock – and while the large, wood-cladded room may lack the quirky charm of The Shed, or the intimacy of Rabbit, what it does have is plenty of space for groups and 40 dockside seats, which will shine when the sun comes out.
 Brunch, anyone?

 The menu features British seasonal produce with an emphasis on wild, foraged, locally grown and sustainable produce from the Gladwin’s family farm.
 Dining is available on the terrace by the dock or in our cosy interior by 'Piggy', our wood-fired BBQ grill.
 Do join us for a drink in our cocktail bar before sitting down for your meal!

-We are open Tuesday - Saturday for lunch and dinner.
-On Saturdays and Sundays we serve a fabulous brunch menu from 10am with Sunday afternoon guests enjoying an unrivalled Sunday Roast complete with the fluffiest Yorkshire puddings this side of the Thames!
+We are open Wednesday - Thursday for dinner.
+Friday - Saturday for lunch and dinner.
+On Saturdays and Sundays, we serve a fabulous brunch menu from 10 am with Sunday afternoon guests enjoying an unrivaled Sunday Roast from 12 pm complete with the fluffiest Yorkshire puddings this side of the Thames!

 Nutbourne is situated in a picturesque area, just a short walk from Battersea Park.
 We have a large, beautiful space with a wrap-around deck and a view of the river.
 Our restaurant is dog-friendly and plays host to many furry friends over the weekend.